-Cerrad is investing over 122 million (PLN) in groundbreaking technology.
+Cerrad is investing over 26 million euros in groundbreaking technology.
 An innovative and ecological pilot line for the production of large-format stoneware tiles with a deep structure is being built in Starachowice.
 The manufacturer is also focusing on environmentally friendly solutions.

 Thanks to innovative solutions, the construction of a special line dedicated to the production of large-format ceramic tiles in stoneware technology is currently in the works.
 This line will allow for the utilization of the soft waste material created at the product formation stage and it will also aid in the manufacturing of products with a much deeper structure.
 The designed production line will help to introduce new and unique products onto the market.
 In addition, the technology will help to reduce the demand for raw materials, water and energy, and it will increase the production economy while at the same time reducing the company’s environmental footprint.

 The pilot line will be located alongside the production plant in Starachowice.
 Cerrad announced a tender for the selection of machinery and equipment suppliers in the second half of December 2020.